GaleJames-creator/gale-james/tutorials/payment-api-getting-started.md

 | `429` | `rate_limit_error` | Too many requests | Implement retry logic with backoff |
 | `500` | `api_error` | Server error | Retry the request |

-If you get an error, see [Best practices for handling API errors](../reference/payment-error-best-practices-for-handling-payment-api-errors.md) for instructions.
+If you get an error, see [Manage API errors](../how-to-guides/manage-api-errors.md) for instructions.

 ## Step 6: Retrieve the payment details